FC-SEC/Tice-Mechinal/README.md

 # Tice-Mechinal
-The tice mechinal wensite code.
+The tice mechanical website.

+REPO's name has a typo